Realchenz/cleaning_robot/README.md

 ## **Future Plans**

-- Refine and debug the Route Follow submodule.
+- Optimize the Route Follow submodule.
 - Open-source the project to foster collaboration on smart cleaning robot innovations.
 - Create a tutorial for building autonomous cleaning robots step-by-step.
 - Expand the frontier exploration module with self-designed algorithms.